First Nations events and reconciliaction - ballaraT & Community

 Fighting Fire with Fire Screening Buninyong

-Experience the powerful documentary Fighting Fire with Fire by author and film maker Victor Steffensen and see short video of Wadawurrung Elder Uncle Byron Powell sharing the creation story of Mount Buninyong and Mount Elephant.
+🌱 2025 screening of this powerful documentary Fighting Fire with Fire by author and film maker Victor Steffensen and see short video of Wadawurrung Elder Uncle Byron Powell sharing the creation story of Mount Buninyong and Mount Elephant.

 🗓️ Tuesday 3rd June | 🕖 7-8:30pm